Once again, I’m helping with the annual holiday benefit in Toronto HoHoTO. My role is to help create energy online via the blog and in social.

 It most important to speak out loud while working.

-Contact us if considering information architecture exercises like card sorting.
+Contact us if considering an information architecture exercise.

 The contemporary argument from many social media thinkers is to not be on social networks such as Twitter, Pinterest, and Facebook unless your market is there and when you are ready.
 See example.